ottyanna/traynim/README.md

 ### Antialiasing in case of flat rendering:

 You can reduce the noise of the image by increasing the number of rays or by increasing the samples per pixel.
+The latter can be used with all the tracing algorithms.

 The scene has a white light in coordinates (-50, 30, 30).
 The number of rays is always 4 (`-r=4`) and the luminosity is 0.8.